cryptorick/zodiac/README.md

 Files matching `*.txt` are going to be parsed and converted using `asciidoc`.

-Files matching `Makefile` will be ignored and not copied.
+Files matching `Makefile` and directories matching `.hide` will be ignored and not copied.

 Conversion programs must accept a UNIX-style pipe and send converted data to stdout.